Internship and establishment of the official

 The establishment offers accommodation measures compatible with the course of your training.

-The normal duration of the internship is determined by the particular status of the body in which you are appointed as a probationary official.
+The normal duration of the internship is determined by the special status of the body in which you are appointed as a probationary official.

 The normal duration of the internship may vary depending on whether you access the body by competition or internal promotion.